rashi2911/Open-Ended-Question-Marker/README.md

 # Open-Ended-Question-Marker
-This TRAIVIS Project is focused on building a working model which would grade the students based on the answers they submit to a subjective question using Machine Learning, Natural Language Processing.
+This TRAIVIS Project is focused on building a working model which would grade the students based on the answers they submit to subjective questions using Machine Learning, Natural Language Processing.

 Download GoogleNews-vectors-negative300.bin which is used in the model: https://www.kaggle.com/datasets/leadbest/googlenewsvectorsnegative300